-The Company had purchase commitments aggregating approximately \$29.0 million at June 30, 2016, which represented commitments made by the Company and its subsidiaries to various suppliers of raw materials for the production of its products.
+The Company had purchase commitments aggregating approximately \$55.0 million at September 30, 2016, which represented commitments made by the Company and its subsidiaries to various suppliers of raw materials for the production of its products.
 These obligations vary in terms, but are generally satisfied within one year.

-The Company had contractual obligations aggregating approximately \$136.7 million at June 30, 2016, which related primarily to sponsorships and other marketing activities.
+The Company had contractual obligations aggregating approximately \$140.9 million at September 30, 2016, which related primarily to sponsorships and other marketing activities.

-The Company had operating lease commitments aggregating approximately \$20.3 million at June 30, 2016, which related primarily to warehouse and office space.
+The Company had operating lease commitments aggregating approximately \$18.6 million at September 30, 2016, which related primarily to warehouse and office space.

-In July 2016, we entered into an agreement to acquire an approximately 75,425 square foot, free standing, three-story office building, including the real property thereunder and improvements thereon, located in Corona, CA adjacent to our current corporate headquarters, for a purchase price of approximately \$12.6 million.
+In July 2016, the Company entered into an agreement to acquire an approximately 75,425 square foot, free standing, three-story office building, including the real property thereunder and improvements thereon, located in Corona, CA adjacent to its current corporate headquarters, for a purchase price of approximately \$12.6 million.
 The purchase is subject to various conditions precedent that must be satisfied prior to the closing.
-If we ultimately acquire the building, we intend to complete any necessary improvements and occupy the building as an extension of our existing corporate headquarters at some time in the future.
+If the Company ultimately acquires the building, it intends to complete any necessary improvements and occupy the building as an extension of its existing corporate headquarters at some time in the future.

-In February 2016, the Company entered into an agreement to acquire approximately 49 acres of land, located in Rialto, CA, for a purchase price of approximately \$39.0 million.
-The purchase is subject to various conditions precedent that must be satisfied prior to the closing.
-If the Company ultimately acquires the land, it intends to build an approximately 1,000,000 square-foot building to replace its current leased warehouse and distribution space located in Corona, CA.
+In September 2016, the Company completed its acquisition of approximately 49 acres of land, located in Rialto, CA, for a purchase price of approximately \$39.1 million.
+The Company intends to build an approximately 1,000,000 square-foot building to replace its current leased warehouse and distribution facilities located in Corona, CA. The Company has entered into an approximately \$36.8 million guaranteed maximum price construction contract for the construction of the building.